11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 It’s easy to take the small, everyday wins for granted.
 But taking a moment to celebrate each accomplishment, no matter how big or small, can help you feel grateful for your progress and motivated to keep going.

-Start by taking notice of the positive things that you achieve each day, no matter how small.
+Start by noticing the positive things you achieve each day, no matter how small.
 Include things like making your bed in the morning, nailing a presentation at work, or cooking a delicious meal.

 Then, take a moment to savor each accomplishment.
 This can be as simple as taking a deep breath and smiling or patting yourself on the back.

-Celebrating small wins not only makes you feel good in the moment but also helps you develop a positive mindset that carries over into other areas of your life.
+Celebrating small wins makes you feel good in the moment and helps you develop a positive mindset that carries over into other areas of your life.

 3. Surround Yourself With Positive People